DIGESTIVE SYSTEM AND FUNCTIONS At the end of this article, students should be able to:

 functions of the Duodenum

 digestion of food also takes place in this region of the alimentary canal.
-The duodenum contains pancreas which secrets pancreatic juice that contains three enzymes
+The duodenum contains the pancreas which secrets pancreatic juice that contains three enzymes

 These enzymes are: